- Reactive model: events trigger handlers on an event loop.

 Guided learning and practice

-If you want to take things a step further, it's a good idea to practice with small projects: a form with hot validation, a chat with WebSocket, a dashboard that consumes a stream, or a desktop app with bindings.
-Repetition in different contexts consolidates reflexes and patterns.
+If you want to take it a step further, it's a good idea to practice with small projects: a form with hot validation, a chat with WebSockets, a dashboard that consumes a stream, or a desktop app with bindings.
+Repetition in different contexts reinforces reflexes and patterns.

-Another option is to train with intensive programs that combine fundamentals, architectures, and deployment.
-A good bootcamp for mobile apps or modern web development will get you up to speed on events, asynchrony, and interface composition. ready for production.
+Another option is to train with intensive programs that combine fundamentals, architecture, and deployment.
+A good mobile app or modern web development bootcamp will bring you up to speed on events, asynchronicity, and composing production-ready interfaces.